SajjadAhmad14/Telegram-bot/README.md

 # How to Run Tests

+- You need to have Rspec Gem installed on your system or If you use use Code editor, you don't need Gem to be included
 - Tests can be run using rspec or rspec --format documentation command
 - Screenshot of passing spec is attached above